VimalG6/pdsnd_github/README.md

 Version Control : US Bikesharegit sat

 ### Description
-Describe what your project is about and what it does
+The project analyzes data of Bikeshare in three US cities viz.
+Washington, New York and Chicago

 ### Files used
 Include the files used